Overview

 This is a steady 8k climb at 5% average, perfect for warming up the legs on the first day.
 The climb gives stunning views back over towards Lac Leman and once over the top we’re into the Vallee Verte.

-Once recharged we drop off the plateau toward Onnion taking in picture perfect views of Mont Blanc.
-More rolling countryside awaits towards Mieussy, Taninges and arriving at our hotel in Samoëns ready for a good massage and dinner.
+More rolling countryside and incredible alpine views await through Taninges and all the way to our hotel in Samoëns ready for a good massage and dinner.

 We leave Samoëns and are soon on the steep lower slopes of the Joux-Plane.
 This is a climb to take steadily, as you don’t want to burn all your matches first thing in the morning.